Developer(s) – Team17

-Like the first game, Worms Armageddon is a game that can simply be picked up and played without players having to worry about making progress in the conventional sense or having to worry about how fleeting the experience may feel like after they’ve finished playing.
-However, with Armageddon, he extra gameplay features warrant heightened player interest, and thus can be made to last even longer than the original game would have done.
+Like the first game, Worms Armageddon is a game that can simply be picked up and played without players having to worry about making progress in the conventional sense of having to worry about how fleeting the experience may feel like after they’ve finished playing.
+However, with Armageddon, the extra gameplay features warrant heightened player interest and thus can be made to last even longer than the original game would have done.

 Storyline – N/A (10/10)

 In lieu of Team17 tradition, Armageddon, as well as the entire Worms franchise, has no established story, but only a basic premise; worms warring with each other.
 Again, the best thing about the premise of Worms Armageddon is the continuation of the comedic value displayed in the many FMVs of the game, which play out before each fight.
 While they may not be quite as funny as the ones in the original game, they’re still quite humorous.

 Originality – 7/10

 Even at the back end of the 90s, when a lot of the innovation and outlandish ideas of the fifth generation had been well and truly established, Worms Armageddon, in my opinion, was still able to stand out among many of the other different games that were around at the time.
 It wasn’t as if the idea had been completely fazed out by that time; the idea still hasn’t been fazed out even to this day, since Team17 continues to release and re-release installments of it on a regular basis.